 Classification of HVAC Systems

 There are so many types of HVAC systems, and the working principle of air conditioners are different.
-However, few of the standards system is explained for understanding;
+However, few of the standards system are explained for understanding.
+The HVAC systems are classified mainly into two categories – Central Air Conditioning (Central AC) & Non-Central AC

 Central AC is of two categories.
 DX type and chilled water type.

-Water-cooled chiller – In this case, condensers are cooled by water circuits that connect with cooling towers.
+- Chilled water system – In this case, condensers are cooled by water circuits that connect with cooling towers.
+Check out to our detailed article on types of air conditioners, where we have described the details of each type of air conditioning system.

 Why Does HVAC Maintenance Essential?